connervieira/PredatorFabric/README.md

 # Predator Fabric

-A completely redesigned variant of Predator designed to feed information to an external service.
+A completely redesigned variant of Predator intended to feed information to an external service.

 ## Disclaimer